 The Senior Bond Ordinance provides that upon the happening and the continuance of an event of default, the Owners of not less than 10% of the outstanding Senior Bonds may accelerate all of the outstanding Senior Bonds.
 The Subordinate Bond Ordinance provides that upon the happening and continuance of an event of default thereunder, the Owners of not less than 25% in principal amount of the outstanding Subordinate Bonds may accelerate all of the outstanding Subordinate Bonds.
-An event of default with respect of any Senior Bonds also is an event of default under the Subordinate Bond Ordinance.
-However, an event of default under the Subordinate Bond Ordinance, and upon the occurrence of an acceleration event under the Subordinate Bond Ordinance, the Senior Bonds Debt Service Requirements would continue to be paid in the same priority from Net Revenues as set forth in the Senior Bond Ordinance and as generally described above under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2022A-[] BONDS-Flow of Funds; Revenue Fund."
+An event of default with respect of any Senior Bonds also is an event of default under the Subordinate Bond Ordinance and Junior Lien Bond Ordinance.
+However, an event of default under the Subordinate Bond Ordinance or the Junior Lien Bond Ordinance is not an event of default under the Senior Bond Ordinance, and upon the occurrence of an acceleration event under the Subordinate Bond Ordinance or Junior Lien Bond Ordinance, the Senior Bonds Debt Service Requirements would continue to be paid in the same priority from Net Revenues as set forth in the Senior Bond Ordinance and as generally described above under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2022A-[] BONDS-Flow of Funds; Revenue Fund."